 But what you want is excitement and variety to spice up your life and sex life or your relationship.
 You want uncertainty, romantic surprises, or roses.

 As human beings, we need surprises, such as taking your partner somewhere you haven’t been to before.
-We need variety, both certainty and uncertainty.
+We need variety, both certainty and uncertainty, and this need is what you should communicate with your partner.
 Otherwise what happens in a relationship is someone cheats because there is only certainty.
 They look for variety from someone else.

 They still love their partner but they aren’t getting their needs met.
 So that person looks for passion and uncertainty elsewhere because they want to feel important, which leads to the third human need.